ttscoff/na_gem/README.md

 ### Installation

 Assuming you have Ruby and RubyGems installed, you can just run `gem install na`.
-If you run into errors, use `sudo gem install na`.
+If you run into errors, try `gem install --user-install na`, or use `sudo gem install na`.

 If you're using Homebrew, you have the option to install via [brew-gem](https://github.com/sportngin/brew-gem):